robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 The remote library interface provides means for having test libraries on different machines than where Robot Framework itself is running, and also for implementing libraries using other languages than the natively supported Python and Java.
-For a test library user remote libraries look pretty much the same as any other test library, and developing test libraries using the remote library interface is also very close to creating `normal test libraries`__.
+For a test library, user remote libraries look pretty much the same as any other test library, and developing test libraries using the remote library interface is also very close to creating `normal test libraries`__.